They say a picture is worth a thousand words. But a picture can be worth a thousand dollars.

 - A cornice return strip exists and must be accounted for

-- Ladders w/jacks and extra labor is warranted to repair the cornice return strip area
+- Ladders with jacks and extra labor are warranted to repair the cornice return strip area

 - As this is a multi-family dwelling, line items for additional caution/safety items and labor for set-up and take-down should be paid

 Without the context photo of the front elevation of this building, it would be an uphill battle with the adjuster to get the downspout paid for.
-And, the context photo just caught some $$ that would have been left on the table had you not proved 2 stories, cornice returns and the HOA situation.
+And, the context photo just caught some $$ that would have been left on the table had you not proved it to be two stories, cornice returns, and the HOA situation.

-Yes, I hear ya, the adjuster may have a similar photo on file, but by providing a good photo and editing it in CompanyCam, you are able to show exactly what should be paid.
+Yes, I hear ya, the adjuster may have a similar photo on file, but by providing a good photo annotated with CompanyCam, you can show exactly what should be paid.

 Start taking smart photos in less than 3 minutes.